sparisi/gym_minatar/README.md

   car trails), with different colors for different speeds.
 Gym-MinAtar uses the same color for all trails, but trails are longer for faster cars.
   - Please refer to the examples below for more details about the observation spaces.
+  - Optional flag to disable trails and make the games partially observable (agents would need frame stacking or architectures with memory to learn).
 - Game-specific dynamics are different (like cooldown times and speeds).

 ### Install and Make an Environment